Collin awoke to Jake’s voice. “Collin! Michael’s relatives have come, and they brought Butler.”

 “You’ll have to settle for your friendly nurse from the space station.”
-He nodded toward Roger who watched them from the treeline with Kelsi.
+He nodded toward Roger who watched them from the tree line with Kelsi.
 Collin then ran to Jake and jumped on his back.
-The dragon lifted into the air, the long blanket hanging from his forepaws cradling James Bell.
+The dragon lifted into the air, the long blanket hanging from his forepaws as a cradle with James Bell.

 Michael refocused on Thom, cleaning his wound.
 “It’s deep.”
 He shook his head.
 “James said he didn’t have a laser.
 You don’t think….”